marianna3535/My.first.project/README.md

 # Personal Finance Tracker

-This can be desribed as a desktop application built using python coding and imported libarys such as tkinter, csv, json, datetime, os, defaultdict, figurecanvastkagg, and figure. this allows users to track income, expenses, and specify categories, using desriptions, and view visual (charts) of spending breakdowns.
+This can be desribed as a desktop application built using python coding and imported libarys such as tkinter, csv, json, datetime, os, defaultdict, figurecanvastkagg, and figure.
+This allows users to track income, expenses, and specify categories using desriptions, and view visual (charts) of spending breakdowns.
 All transactions are automatically saved locally in a JSON file so nothing is lost between sessions.

 ## Features